 Lifesaving Gas Detection by Analox

 Carbon dioxide (CO₂) is a colorless and odorless gas, which is present in the air we breath, in very low concentrations.
-Classified as a ‘substance hazardous to health’ by the Health & Safety Organizations – in higher concentrations carbon dioxide becomes harmful to health, and has proved to be fatal in many circumstances.
-One of the biggest dangers of carbon dioxide, is the fact that it is a ‘silent killer’ as it simply cannot be detected, even at the highest of concentrations by human senses alone.
+Classified as a ‘substance hazardous to health’ by the Health & Safety Organizations, higher concentrations of carbon dioxide becomes harmful to health and has proved to be fatal in many circumstances.
+One of the biggest dangers of carbon dioxide is the fact that it is a ‘silent killer’ as it simply cannot be detected by human senses alone, even at the highest of concentrations.

 About Cee Kay

 Cee Kay Supply is the largest independent supplier of compressed gases, welding and cutting equipment, and supplies in Missouri.
 Our five retail locations throughout Missouri & Illinois support all your welding needs.
 We invite everyone to “Discover the Difference” when dealing with Cee Kay Supply, Inc.